Jim Saleam: Early years: 1955–1972

-Political activism
+Political activism: 1974–1982

-In 1970, at the age of 15, he joined the National Socialist Party of Australia.
-He was arrested and convicted for the fire-bombing of a Maoist bookshop in Brisbane in 1972.
+After his release from prison, Saleam moved to Sydney and enrolled at the Sydney University.
+In 1975, in Brisbane, Saleam was pictured by an Australasian Spartacist photographer in an anti-Pinochet demonstration organized by the NSPA, wearing a swastika armband.
+According to him, he would join back to the NSPA but as an infiltrator as an attempt to prove the organization members were agents of the special branch of the Queensland police.

-In 1975, "much to his later chagrin", Saleam was photographed in full Nazi uniform at a public meeting.
-On Anzac Day 1982, he co-founded National Action (NA), which eventually collapsed due to Saleam's convictions for property offences and fraud in 1984, possession of a prohibited article - a large nail-studded club in 1985, and for organising a shotgun attack in 1989 on African National Congress Australian representative Eddie Funde, for which he served three years in prison.
+On Anzac Day 1982, he co-founded National Action (NA), which eventually collapsed due to Saleam's convictions for property offences and fraud in 1984, possession of a prohibited article - a large nail-studded club in 1985, and for organising a shotgun attack in 1989 on African National Congress Australian representative Eddie Funde, for which he served three and a half years in prison.

-After his release from prison, Saleam was awarded a PhD in politics from the University of Sydney by writing a thesis entitled The Other Radicalism: An Inquiry into Contemporary Australian Extreme Right Ideology, Politics And Organization 1975–1995.
+After his release from prison, Saleam was awarded a PhD in politics from the University of Sydney by writing a thesis entitled The Other Radicalism: An Inquiry into Contemporary Australian Extreme Right Ideology, Politics And Organization 1975–1995 (submitted in December 1999).

 Saleam was affiliated with the Patriotic Youth League, and has been seen associating with neo-Nazi skinheads.
 In 2004, Saleam contested the NSW local government elections, and ran for Marrickville Council on an anti-refugee platform.
 In 2012, he ran for NSW local government election in the City of Blue Mountains.